 The Suffolk Medical Dosimetry Program is accredited by:

 The Medical Dosimetry Post-Baccalaureate Certificate program accepts applications year round.
-The next upcoming deadline to submit applicant material is October 1, 2017.
+Please review the Application Checklist below for the interview dates and applicant material deadlines.

 To apply, please visit: Medical Dosimetry Post-Baccalaureate Certificate Application for Fall Entry